emilygv/emilyvernon.com/_projects/journalism/treff-blog.md

 category: Journalism
 tags: "Fashion"
 client: TREFF
 description: TREFF continues to expand its outlook and reach.
-For Issue 01, we created a blog to tease our viewers on the next collaboration between Niek Pulles of HEYNIEK and Barbara Langendijk...
+For Issue 01, we created a blog to tease our viewers on the next collaboration while offering continually inspiration between ...
 ---
 TREFF continues to expand its outlook and reach.
-For Issue 01, we created a blog to tease our viewers on the next collaboration between Niek Pulles of HEYNIEK and Barbara Langendijk.
-There information about their latest projects, behind-the-scenes photographs and precise descriptions collect before the official publication of TREFF Magazine.
+To kick off Issue 01, we created a blog to tease our viewers on the next collaboration while offering continually inspiration between our biannual editions.
+Check out the latest projects of our creative participants, behind-the-scenes photographs and informative stories on our up-and-coming themes.

 Check out the TREFF Blog [here](http://treffmagazine.tumblr.com).